maxdgodfrey/UITestBuilder/README.md

 2. Interacting with XCUIElements.
 3. Verifying the state of XCUIElements.

 For example take this snippet for a Login Screen.
-Our intent is to log in, and our test relfects the actions the user must do to achieve that.
+Our intent is to log in, and our test reflects the actions the user must do to achieve that.
 ```
 func testLogin() throws {
     let app = XCUIApplication()